Lurs: Culture

+A Lur woman wearing traditional clothing.

+Dasmâl-bâzi dance in Mamasani County, Iran.

 The authority of tribal elders remains a strong influence among the nomadic population.
 It is not as dominant among the settled urban population.
 As among Kurds, Lur women have much greater freedom than women in other groups within the region.
 The women have more freedom to participate in different social activities, to wear diverse types of female clothing and to sing and dance in different ceremonies.
 Bibi Maryam Bakhtiari is a notable Luri woman.
 Luri music, Luri clothing and Luri folk dances are some of the most distinctive ethno-cultural characteristics of this ethnic group.

 Many Lurs are small-scale agriculturists and shepherds.
 A few Lurs are also traveling musicians.
 Luri textiles and weaving skills are highly esteemed for their workmanship and beauty.

 Religion and language

 Religion

 Most of the Lurs are Shia Muslims.
 The Lurs converted to Islam after the Muslim conquest of Persia, and adopted the Shia sect during the Safavid conversion of Iran to Shia Islam.
 However, they had always mixed Islam with their native beliefs and were never orthodox.
-By the 19th century, the Lurs were so unorthodox in their religious practices that the governor, Mohammad-Ali Mirza Dowlatshah, did not consider them Muslims at all, and invited Shia clerics from southern Iraq to "convert" the Lurs to Islam.
+By the 19th century, the Lurs were so unorthodox in their religious practices that the governor of Luristan, Mohammad-Ali Mirza Dowlatshah, did not consider them Muslim at all; he invited Shia clerics from southern Iraq to "convert" the Lurs to Islam.
+However, pre-Islamic beliefs continued to thrive among Lurs, and they were not fully Islamized until after the 1979 Islamic revolution.
 Historically, a significant part of the Lurs followed Yarsanism, especially the Lurs with closer affinities to Kurds.
 However, the vast majority of them converted to Shia Islam by the 20th century.
 Luristan was considered the heart of Yarsanism before the Islamization.
 A small Sunni Muslim community of Lurs also exists.
 There is also a small minority of Christian Lurs.
 Christianity was first introduced to Lurs during the reign of Constantine the Great, developing a unique Christian Lur tradition.
 According to the Encyclopaedia of Islam, the Lurs revere bread and fire like the Zoroastrians.
 In Iran, a common stereotype about Lurs was irreligiousness.
 The topic of many famous Iranian jokes was that Lurs not only failed to adhere to Islam and practice it, but also had no understanding of even the most basic Islamic tenets.